-Use physical activity to promote sleep by provide with physical activity during the day to help them sleep more soundly at night.
-For your baby this can mean some tummy time, for your toddles this means a walk, and for older kids this can mean signing up for sports.
+Use physical activity to promote sleep by providing with physical activity during the day to help them sleep more soundly at night.
+This means some tummy time for your baby, a walk for your toddlers, and for older kids this can mean signing up for sports.
 Vigorous exercise is stimulating, so enjoy being active as a family earlier in the day but not too close to bedtime.

 2. Check your diet!